torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

   If the object being updated has already been visited by the scan, then the hook information must be applied to the scan data.

-- Prior to unlocking inodes to start the scan, online fsck must call ``xfs_hooks_setup`` to initialize the ``struct xfs_hook``, and ``xfs_hooks_add`` to enable the hook.
+- Prior to unlocking ianaldes to start the scan, online fsck must call ``xfs_hooks_setup`` to initialize the ``struct xfs_hook``, and ``xfs_hooks_add`` to enable the hook.